 It’s the season for small-town fall festivals in the Wichita area.
-Some happen as early as August, and by September they’re in full swing!
+Some happen as early as August, and by September and October, they’re in full swing!

 Looking for events during other parts of the year?
 Check out Wichita-area Parades, Festivals, and Fairs

 - August 18-20 Mulvane Old Settlers Days includes a rodeo, carnival, arts and crafts, parade, talent show, turtle races and more. $2 buttons are sold at many Mulvane-area businesses.

 - August 18-19 Mount Hope PRIDE Prairie Festival Lots of family friendly activities.
 August 18 includes fishing derby, washer tournament, free swim & hot dogs.
 August 19 includes 5k event, auto show, parade at 10 a.m. and ping pong ball drop, BBQ event, pedal pulls for kids and adults, kids’ activities, horseshoe tournament, ATV barrel race, Bull Mania, dance and fireworks.
 500 W. Main Street, Mount Hope.
 Many activities are free; some involve a fee.
 Information online.